the-odds-api/apps-script/README.md

     - See here for a [list of sports keys](https://the-odds-api.com/sports-odds-data/sports-apis.html).
 Data will only be returned if the sport is in season and listed by bookmakers.
     - For more information on each parameter, see [the docs](https://the-odds-api.com/liveapi/guides/v4/#parameters-2)
     - See here for a [description of each market](https://the-odds-api.com/sports-odds-data/betting-markets.html)
-- Once your parameters look good, save the changes (ctrl + s or cmd + s), hit the "Run" button.
-Note this will clear any data in the `SHEET_NAME` sheet before outputting odds data.
-If you want to add formulars or notes, do so in a different sheet.
+- Once your parameters are set, save the changes (ctrl + s or cmd + s), hit the "Run" button.
+Note this may clear any data in the `SHEET_NAME` sheet before outputting odds data.
+If you want to add formulas or notes, do so in a different sheet.
     <img src="screenshots/run_apps_script.jpg" alt="Run Apps Script" style="display: block; max-width: 500px;" />
 - For a first time run, this will ask for authorization.
 This sample code requires 2 permissions
     - Permission to access an "external service", which is simply a call to The Odds API to fetch the latest odds data